 • Subjects planned to undergo allogeneic stem cell transplantation.

-• Subjects with primary cutaneous large B-cell lymphoma, EBV (Epstein-Barr virus) positive DLBCL, Burkitt lymphoma or transformation from chronic lymphocytic leukemia/small lymphocytic lymphoma (Richter transformation).
+• Subjects with primary cutaneous large B-cell lymphoma, EBV (Epstein-Barr virus) positive DLBCL of the elderly and Burkitt lymphoma.

 • Subjects with prior history of malignancies, other than aggressive R/R NHL, unless the subject has been free of the disease for ≥2 years with the exception of the following noninvasive malignancies: